 509.22 Shop Connections Using High-Strength Bolts.
-Unless otherwise specified all shop connections shall be made with high-strength bolts.
-All shop connections shall be made in accordance with subsection 509.28.
+Unless otherwise specified, all shop connections shall be made with high-strength bolts.
+All connections which remain in the permanent structure shall be made per subsection 509.28.

 509.23 Galvanizing.
-Bolts, washers, and nuts used in the assembly and erection of galvanized railing and posts or where specified, shall be galvanized in accordance with AASHTO M 232 Class C or shall be zinc coated in accordance with AASHTO M 298.

-Structural steel shall be galvanized in accordance with AASHTO M 111.
+Bolts, washers, and nuts used in the assembly and erection of galvanized railing and posts or where specified, shall be galvanized per AASHTO M232 Class C or shall be zinc coated per AASHTO M298.
+Structural steel shall be galvanized per AASHTO M111.
 Uncleaned slag lines, bare spots, blisters, flux spots or inclusions, dross, acid, or black spots that exceed 1 square inch or occur on more than 5 percent of the pieces in the lot shall be cause for rejection of the lot.
-The materials may be stripped, regalvanized, and again submitted for test and inspection; otherwise the entire lot shall be rejected.
-Pieces less than 5 percent of the lot may, with the approval of the Engineer, be zinc coated by an approved zinc rod, in accordance with ASTM A780, if applied to correct areas less than 1 square inch.
+The materials may be stripped, regalvanized, and again submitted for test and inspection; otherwise, the entire lot shall be rejected.
+Pieces less than 5 percent of the lot may, with the approval of the Engineer, be zinc coated by an approved zinc rod, per ASTM A780, if applied to correct areas less than 1 square inch.
+Materials may only be stripped and regalvanized a single time.

-509.24 Shop Cleaning And Painting of Steel.
-Graffiti shall be removed prior to painting, or in the case of ASTM A709 Grade 50W steel, prior to shipping.
+509.24 Shop Cleaning and Painting of Steel.
+Graffiti shall be removed before painting, or in the case of ASTM A 709 Grade 50W steel, before shipping.